-The next generation of skincare – clean beauty, takes into account not only the use of safe ingredients, but good manufacturing practices, fair treatment of people and, the best possible packaging solutions for the environment.
+The next generation of skincare – clean beauty, takes into account not only the use of safe ingredients, but a fair and sustainable supply chain.
+It encompasses good manufacturing practices, the fair treatment of people and, the best possible packaging solutions for the environment.

 "The beauty industry has been a huge eye opener for me.
 My passion to make a meaningful difference and challenge the status quo, extends to the way we operate across our supply chain and the impacts our decisions have on people and the planet" - Emma Lewisham.